check before: 2025-03-01

 Details:

-Updated March 4, 2025: We have updated the rollout timeline below.
+Updated February 12, 2026: We have updated the timeline.
 Thank you for your patience.

 Microsoft Teams Events invite emails will be separated based on the role of the participant.
 Event organizers will get an email explaining the specific roles of participants in the event.
 Similarly, each presenter will get a separate calendar invite, allowing the organizers of town halls to maintain separate invites for attendees.